-This project is in its third full year, I’ve driven over 25,000 miles, flown roughly 14,000 miles and produced approximately 125,000 images.
+This project is in its forth year, I’ve driven over 25,000 miles, flown roughly 14,000 miles and produced approximately 125,000 images.
 Like the great essay Frank produced, I strive to create a contemporary view of the people which make this country.
 Small town football; homecoming in the Texas panhandle; Fourth of July in Montana; a Sunday service at the Dexter Avenue King First Baptist Church in Montgomery, Alabama, which was ground zero for the Civil Rights Movement in the 1960’s and where Dr. Martin Luther King served as Pastor (1963-1967).

 What defines this country?
 It is a question I often ask myself.
 Freedom, patriotism, the rights granted for expression in speech, choice of religious practice and opportunity for other nationals to become United States citizens (naturalization image) all seem to have naturally become undercurrents in my essays.